Rajeev90789/Balloon-blast/README.md

 ## Goal

-Blast as many balloons as you can
+Shoot as many balloons as you can

 ## Controls